libvips/build-win32/7.34/README.md

 Debian has two main mingw packages.
 The more modern one, gcc-mingw-w64, is regular gcc, built as a cross-compiler, with the normal gcc tools all able to build win32 binaries.
-We us this.
+We use this.

 PREREQUISITES
 =============